BabyTravel UK Logo BabyTravel UK

 On flights departing UK airports, the standard rules apply: breast milk, formula, and expressed milk are exempt from the 100 ml liquid restriction.
 Carry what you need for the journey.
 On flights departing from Spain (Barcelona, Madrid, or other Vueling hubs), the same EU exemption rules apply for baby food and milk.

 Cabin crew on Vueling can warm formula or baby food using hot water on request.
 Vueling doesn't offer a dedicated baby meal service, so bring everything your baby needs.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 For more on navigating security with baby milk, see our breast milk and formula at UK airport security guide.

 Nappy bag and extra hand luggage allowance